-While wearing protective gloves, break away excess Support material on the outside of the model.
-For delicate models, use a toothpick, pin or small brush after dipping the model in water.
+While wearing protective gloves, break away excess support material on the outside of the 3D print.
+For delicate 3D prints, use a toothpick, pin or small brush after dipping the 3D prints in water.

-- For SUP705, after breaking away excess Support material, soak the model in a 1% caustic soda solution (see "Removing SUP705 with Caustic Soda" on page 7-4). - For SUP706, after breaking away excess Support material, soak the model in a 2% caustic soda and sodium metasilicate solution (see "Removing SUP706 with Caustic Soda and Sodium Metasilicate" on the next page).
+- For SUP705/705B, after breaking away excess support material, soak the 3D print in a 1% caustic soda solution (see "Removing SUP705/705B with Caustic Soda" on page 7-4). - For SUP706/706B, after breaking away excess support material, soak the 3D print in a 2% caustic soda and sodium metasilicate solution (see "Removing SUP706/706B with Caustic Soda and Sodium Metasilicate" on the next page).